TomMalkin/SimQLe/README.md

 type of database), and will cause the code in your project to run exactly the same, but instead connect to your defined test connections instead.

+### Running the tests

+To run the tests, you will need to have the "behave" package installed (TODO : put this in the setup.py).
+For now, do this by running

+    pip install behave

+Once installed, navigate to

+  tests/integration-tests/behave-tests

+Once there, run

+  PYTHONPATH=../../.. behave

+The python path will need to be set so that behave picks up the projects from the root directory.
+You can also install the project locally to avoid this.

 ## The .connections.yaml File
 Define the connection strings for production and test servers.
 The names of the `test-connections` should mirror the `connections` names.
 The file `.connections.yaml` should be in the root of your project.
 Each connection will be referred to by its name.